LIVE 2022

 The majority of LIVE submissions are demonstrations of novel programming systems.
 Technical papers, insightful and clearly articulated experience reports, theoretical papers that propose and verify generalized principles, literature reviews, and position papers are also welcome.

 Our goal is to provide a supportive venue where early-stage work receives constructive criticism.
 Whether graduate students or tenured faculty, researchers need a forum to discuss new ideas and get helpful feedback from their peers.
-Towards that end, we will allot about ten minutes for discussion after every presentation.

 Program